itsamayo/Crypto-App/README.md

 Perfect for quickly checking out the market while you're having that half-awake cup of coffee in the morning.

-## App is available on the playstore as cryptolistr:
+## App is available on the playstore for download:
 https://play.google.com/store/apps/details?id=com.cryptolistr.akdsgn&rdid=com.cryptolistr.akdsgn

 ## Contributors